Xilinx-CNS/onload/README.md

-# OpenOnload
+# OpenOnload(:registered:)

-Onload(R) (OpenOnload(R)) is a high performance user-level network stack, which accelerates TCP and UDP network I/O for applications using the BSD sockets API on Linux.
+Onload(:registered:) is a high performance user-level network stack, which accelerates TCP and UDP network I/O for applications using the BSD sockets on Linux.

 ## Features

-* Application-to-application latency below 1120ns.
+* Low Application-to-application latency.
-* Send or receive millions of messages per second per CPU core.
 * Binary compatible with existing applications.
 * Open Source (GPLv2.0 and BSD-2-Clause).